June 13, 2023

 Caring for a Child With Truncus Arteriosus

 After surgery, children can have extensive care needs, including repeat appointments to ensure proper heart function.
 Prescription medications, rehabilitation, and activity modifications are commonly recommended for children with truncus arteriosus.

 There are also a few measures to help encourage healthy development and activity levels for children with this diagnosis.
 Support groups and counseling exist to help with mental and emotional needs and can be very helpful for children and families dealing with any longer-term effects.
 For busy families or families with multiple children, pediatric home health services can help ensure that children recovering from truncus arteriosus receive the care and attention they deserve.

 Pediatric home health RNs and LPNs can assist with nutrition, feeding, at-home rehab exercises, administering medication, and accompanying children to appointments.
 Care plans can be individualized to meet nearly any specific need.

 Contact Care Options for Kids for Home Health Care

 It can be hard to balance your time between work, home, and caring for a child.
 That’s why our team of skilled professionals at Care Options for Kids is here to help.
 We have been enforcing precautionary measures and following the Centers For Disease Control (CDC) guidelines for COVID-19 to ensure the safety and health of our clients and employees.

 Our home health care services offers one-on-one care in the comfort of your home.
 We refer loving and competent nurses to provide customized care for families — from a few hours a day to around-the-clock supervision.
 Contact us directly to speak with a home health care professional or request a free in-home assessment.
 Together we can determine the best plan of action to keep your loved ones happy and healthy.

-If you or a loved one are considering Pediatric Home Health Care Services in Florida, contact the caring staff at Care Options for Kids.
+If you or a loved one are considering Pediatric Home Health Care Services, contact the caring staff at Care Options for Kids.
 Call today at (888) 592-5855.